Good Debt vs. Bad Debt

 For most Americans, debt has become an unfortunate part of life.
 From student loans to credit cards, debt is more common today than ever before.
 Americans now have almost $1.5 trillion dollars in student loans to repay, with the average college graduate in 2016 having approximately $37,172 in student loan debt.
 Add that to the average credit card debt of over $15,000 per American household, and the debt trap is getting bigger every year.

-But thankfully, as a generation, we are starting to conquer it and in fact, 39% of millennials are hoping to pay off their debts in 2018, according to a recent Fannie Mae survey.
+But thankfully, as a generation, we are starting to conquer it.
 If debt is a fundamental part of today’s financial landscape, then why have we previously been advised to steer clear of it?

 A simple explanation is that there are different types of debt.
 Good debt can help you build long-term wealth and achieve your future goals.
 Bad debt can drain your bank account and ruin your credit.